powersync-ja/powersync-swift/Sources/PowerSync/attachments/README.md

 let schema = Schema(
     tables: [
         checklists,
-        createAttachmentsTable(name: "attachments") // Includes the table which stores attachment states ]
+        createAttachmentTable(name: "attachments") // Includes the table which stores attachment states ]
 )
 ```

-The `createAttachmentsTable` function defines the local-only attachment state storage table.
+The `createAttachmentTable` function defines the local-only attachment state storage table.

 An attachments table definition can be created with the following options: